KonduitAI/dl4j-dev-tools/codegen/README.md

   input has to match the data type of this input.
 The other input may also have a default value.

 ## Argument
-Available within an op and config context
+Available within an op, mixin and config context

     Arg(FLOATING_POINT, "b"){ /* Arg properties in arg context */ }
     val a = Arg(INT, "a"){ /* Arg properties in arg context */ }